Explore The Diverse Flavors Of Kent

 Hungry for more?

-Explore Kent’s Great Wall Shopping Mall, home to 99 Ranch Market, the largest Asian grocer in the U.S. Add a visit to the “Hands of Unity” mural and Kaibara Park.
-Don’t miss Kent International Festival every May.
+Explore Kent’s Great Wall Shopping Mall, home to 99 Ranch Market, the largest Asian grocer in the U.S. Don’t miss Kent International Festival every spring.

 4. Kid-Friendly Kitchen Trail